FilipeAraujo/tableandfriends_ios/README.md

 Dev stuff
 ===================

-- xcode 4.6
+- Xcode 4.6
 - iOS 6.1 (using ARC, GCD and storyboard)
-- facebook SDK (for testing purpose its necessary a facebook key)
+- Facebook SDK (for testing purpose its necessary a facebook key)